 - Find your local trading standards office.

-- Find out more about VAT and duty deferment from HM Revenue & Customs.
+- Find out more about VAT on imports from HM Revenue & Customs.

 - Read about Authorised Economic Operator certification from GOV.UK.